pachyderm/pachyderm/README.md

 ```

 Committing in pfs creates a lightweight snapshot of the file system state and
-pushes it to replicas.
-Where it remains accessible by commit id.
+pushes it to replicas, where it remains accessible by a commit id.

 ### Accessing previous commits
 ```shell